SeaBreezing/Cellular-X/USRP setup tutorial.md

 ![](https://github.com/SeaBreezing/Cellular-X/blob/main/IMG/ip_set.png)

-​	By the way, you can use this command to find the IP of the USRP.
+​	You can use this command to find the IP of the USRP.

 ```bash
 ifconfig